 Step 5: If Step 4 reports a peer-dep error

-Go back to package.json and bump or pin the conflicting side together:
+Go back to package.json and bump or pin both sides of the conflict together, then regenerate:

 npm pkg set dependencies.react=19.0.0 dependencies.react-dom=19.0.0